linzhi2013/MitoZ/version_2.2/README.md

     $ python3 MitoZ.py visualize --gb mitogenome.gb

-If you want to show sequencing depth along the mitogenome, you need to set `--fastq1` and/or `--fastq2` and `--depth`.
+If you want to show sequencing depth along the mitogenome, you need to set `--fastq1` and/or `--fastq2` or `--depth`.

 # 13. Multi-Kmer mode